Yashgoyal1612/kind-voting-app-k8s/README.md

 A user votes between two options, the vote is stored, and the live results are shown on a separate page.

+A user casts a vote on the vote page (Python).
+The vote goes into Redis (a queue).
+The worker (.NET) reads it from Redis and saves it to the Postgres database.
+The result page (Node.js) reads from Postgres and shows live results.

 | Service | Built with | What it does |
 |---------|-----------|--------------|
 | **vote** | Python | Web page to cast a vote |